 - Worcestershire sauce: this vinegar based condiment adds flavour to many meat based dishes.
 Unique in taste, it adds a lovely depth of taste to the recipe.
 You will find it in the supermarket with the other sauces.

 - Garlic powder: one of the ingredients used to make the dry rub.
-This can have a tendency to dry out when stored over time so check your bottle before using to make sure it is fresh and ready to go or grab some more from the herbs and spices section at the shops.
+This can have a tendency to dry out when stored over time so check your bottle before using to make sure it is fresh.
+Or grab some more from the herbs and spices section at the shops to avoid disappointment.

 - Onion powder: similar to the garlic powder as I mention above, this powder can dry out and 'set' if the bottle has been opened but not used for a while.
 A fresh bottle may be needed for the recipe.